Farncombe: Pubs, Shops and Businesses

-Farncombe is served by a number of traditional English pubs including: The Freeholders (closed in 2017), The White Hart, The Leathern Bottle, The Manor, The Three Lions, The Charterhouse and The Cricketers which has associations with Julius Caesar who played cricket in the area.
-It is also home to shops and businesses.
+Farncombe is served by a number of traditional English pubs including: The White Hart, The Mead Row, The Ragged Robin, The Three Lions, The Charterhouse, and The Cricketers which has associations with Julius Caesar who played cricket in the area.
+It is also home to shops and businesses including a Co-op supermarket and two Indian restaurants: Farncombe Tandoori and The Rajasthan.